 Survival rates can give you an idea of what percentage of people with the same type and stage of cancer are still alive a certain length of time (usually 5 years) after they were diagnosed.
 They can’t tell you how long you will live, but they may help give you a better understanding of how likely it is that your treatment will be successful.

-Keep in mind that survival rates are estimates and are often based on previous outcomes of large numbers of people who had a specific cancer, but they can’t predict what will happen in any particular person’s case.
+Keep in mind that survival rates are estimates and are often based on previous outcomes of large numbers of people who had a specific cancer, but they can’t predict what will happen in any person’s case.
 These statistics can be confusing and may lead you to have more questions.
-Your doctor is familiar with your situation; ask how these numbers may apply to you.
+Ask your doctor how these numbers might apply to you.

 A relative survival rate compares people with the same type and stage of cancer to people in the overall population.
 For example, if the 5-year relative survival rate for a specific stage of liver cancer is 30%, it means that people who have that cancer are, on average, about 30% as likely as people who don’t have that cancer to live for at least 5 years after being diagnosed.